jrkerns/pylinac/docs/source/log_analyzer.rst

 Loading Multiple Logs
 ^^^^^^^^^^^^^^^^^^^^^

-Loading multiple files is also possible using the ``load_log`` function as listed above.
+Loading multiple files is also possible using the :func:`~pylinac.log_analyzer.load_log` function as listed above.
-The logs can also be directly instantiated by using ``MachineLogs``.
+The logs can also be directly instantiated by using :class:`~pylinac.log_analyzer.MachineLogs`.
 Acceptable inputs include a folder and zip archive.

 .. code-block:: python